Australian rules football in Nauru: National team

 Detenamo, Manfred Depaune and Pres Nimes.

 Nauru first participated in the 1995 Arafura Games in Darwin, Australia.
-The team, known as the "Frigatebirds" and coached by former VFL/AFL player Mark Yeates finished third, winning the bronze medal.
+The team—known as the "Frigatebirds" and coached by former VFL/AFL player Mark Yeates—finished third, winning the bronze medal.

-In 2000, the team, rebranded the "Chiefs", travelled to Queensland to compete in the inaugural Web Sports Cup to compete against teams from Samoa and the Robina Roos from Australia.
+In 2000, the team was rebranded to the "Chiefs" and travelled to Queensland to compete in the inaugural Web Sports Cup to compete against teams from Samoa and the Robina Roos from Australia.
 The Chiefs won both matches.

-In 2001, the Chiefs again travelled to Queensland winning another two matches, one against the Gold Coast Old Boys.

-In the same year the Chiefs won the gold medal at the 2001 Arafura Games, defeating the Japanese national side.
+In 2001, the Chiefs again travelled to Queensland, winning another two matches, including one against the Gold Coast Old Boys.
+In the same year, the Chiefs won the gold medal at the 2001 Arafura Games, defeating the Japanese national side.

-At the Australian Football International Cup in 2002, the Chiefs finished in 8th place, ranking Nauru the 9th strongest Aussie Rules nation in the world.
+At the Australian Football International Cup in 2002, the Chiefs finished in 8th place, ranking Nauru the 9th-strongest Aussie Rules nation in the world.

 Nauru withdrew from the 2005 International Cup.

 They successfully raised the money required to attend the 2008 event, partly through sponsorships.
 However, due to intense rivalry and violence in the National League, the NAFA placed strict conditions on player eligibility to encourage a sense of unity, meaning that only players under 23 years old with a clean record were able to represent Nauru in the cup.
 A number of members of the national team were placed with clubs in country Victoria to spend a few months developing their skills before the tournament.
 The team performed exceptionally, being beaten once in the opening pool round by the eventual winners Papua New Guinea to place 5th overall.

 Sponsorship

 The main sponsors of the NAFA are Capelle & Partner, M & M, OD N Aiwo Hotel, Menen Hotel, Digicel Nuru.

-The winning team of the top league is granted a free flight to Australia, courtesy of Our Airline, the second biggest financial supporter of the NAFA.
+The winning team of the top league is granted a free flight to Australia, courtesy of Nauru Airlines, the second biggest financial supporter of the NAFA.